-As a novelist, Wolfe aligned himself with 19th century social novelists Balzac and Dickens, with a strong dose of the 20th century American novelist Dreiser, his aim being to become engaged with society at all its levels and with the citizens of all its sectors, high and low.
+As a novelist, Wolfe aligned himself with 19th-century social novelists Balzac and Dickens, with a strong dose of the 20th-century American novelist Dreiser, his aim being to become engaged with society at all its levels and with the citizens of all its sectors, high and low.
 Nice ambition, I think, but his novels for me seemed more like exercises of sheer will rather than genuinely felt inspiration.
-When he ceased being a journalist, Wolfe became a polemicist , in essence, albeit one with a Phd, and his seems to be the case of a man of obvious gifts, occasionally used to brilliant effect, who wrote fiction so that he would have a shiny example of the very thing any thesis he developed would have us think is the preferred kind of fiction America deserved.
+When he ceased being a journalist, Wolfe became a polemicist, in essence, albeit one with a Ph.D., and he seems to be the case of a man of obvious gifts, occasionally used to brilliant effect, who wrote fiction so that he would have a shiny example of the very thing any thesis he developed would have us think is the preferred kind of fiction America deserved.

-As a artist / critic, (or critic/artist), I never got much farther than thinking that Wolfe needed to write novels so he could construct an all encompassing proposal to cure the aesthetic missteps that were preventing artists from producing narratives that actually matter.
-That polemic he wrote was called "Stalking the Billion Footed Beast", again chastising the current crop of writers ,circa 1989, and proposing they follow the example he provides them with "Bonfire".
-Wolfe could certainly toot his own horn, and he could certainly switch arguments when it suited him; in 1973 he co-edited a non fiction anthology called The New Journalism, which featured articles by Norman Mailer, Joan Didion, Gay Talese and others , journalists and novelists who created a new kind of journalism that employed fiction-techniques.In his introduction , Wolfe declared, more or less,that the conventional novel, the novel made up entirely from the imagination, had run its course historically, and the vivid non fiction of New Journalism would replace it altogether.
+As an artist/critic, (or critic/artist), I never got much farther than thinking that Wolfe needed to write novels so he could construct an all-encompassing proposal to cure the aesthetic missteps that were preventing artists from producing narratives that actually matter.
+That polemic he wrote was called "Stalking the Billion-Footed Beast", again chastising the current crop of writers, circa 1989, and proposing they follow the example he provides them with "Bonfire".
+Wolfe could certainly toot his own horn, and he could certainly switch arguments when it suited him; in 1973 he co-edited a non fiction anthology called The New Journalism, which featured articles by Norman Mailer, Joan Didion, Gay Talese, and others, journalists and novelists who created a new kind of journalism that employed fiction-techniques.In his introduction, Wolfe declared, more or less, that the conventional novel, the novel made up entirely from the imagination, had run its course historically, and the vivid nonfiction of New Journalism would replace it altogether.

 It strikes me that Wolfe is comparable in some ways to T.S.
 Eliot.
 Both of them appropriated the razzle-dazzle split-screen jazziness of their modernist moments to ridicule and attack modernism itself.
 They won huge audiences that were uneasy about the changing societies they lived in and uncomfortable with their roles in it.
 They played with the lingering guilt sophisticated people feel about rejecting cultural traditions even as they chopped, channeled and mutated those traditions themselves.
 Wolfe and Eliot had their avant garde cakes and ate them too while they stuffed them up the dilated hyperstimulated noses of the public.

 A sound comparison to Eliot, Mr.Alfonso.
-I thought of John Dos Passos myself,a left leaning novelist who was revolutionary in subject and experimental in structure in his early fiction, especially in this USA Trilogy, but who later turned more conservative in his politics, writing a blander fiction for most of his remaining career.
+I thought of John Dos Passos myself, a left-leaning novelist who was revolutionary in subject and experimental in the structure in his early fiction, especially in this USA Trilogy, but who later turned more conservative in his politics, writing a blander fiction for most of his remaining career.
 Dos Passos even came to become a regular contributor to the National Review.
 However, I think Wolfe as a writer was undone not by politics--a smart and perceptive conservative thinker is worth a read--but by his style.
-It goes without saying , usually, that writers with careers that span over several decades see a decline in their work; some escape this curse by changing styles, or expanding their world view.
-Mailer, Updike, DeLillo and Didion have done this.
+It goes without saying, usually, that writers with careers that span over several decades sees a decline in their work; some escape this curse by changing styles or expanding their worldview.
+Mailer, Updike, DeLillo, and Didion have done this.
 Wolfe began, I believe, with a flashy, impressive, dazzling virtuosity and never strayed from it, and seemed caught up in the challenge about how he was going to keep up the pace, top what he'd already published, how to go further than he had before.
-He gave up on finessing his sentences, and became lazy and diffuse.
+He gave up on finessing his sentences and became lazy and diffuse.
 I dare say his last book, The Kingdom of Speech, was a challenge to linguistics in general and Noam Chomsky in particular, was incoherent through and through, and factually incorrect on the history and practice of the subject matter.

 Barry Alfonso adds this, in a subsequent message: